simard-landscape-lab/orinoco/notebooks/examples/README.md

 + [GRWL](https://zenodo.org/record/1297434#.XcywsEVKjUI) - these products are from Allen / Pavelsky and are derived using the Peckel data.
 So they too have *global coverage*!
 	+ **Warning**: Tiles are in UTM and each tile has specific UTM zone.
 	+ **Warning**: The naming convention for GRWL tiles is not UTM!
-	+ **Warning**: Adjacent tiles may not overlap well in that the rivers are disconnected.
+	+ **Warning**: Adjacent tiles may not overlap well in that the river channels are disconnected.
 	+ **Warning**: Poor coverage over deltaic areas.